roman-milk/roman-milk.github.io/three-tales-wifey-girl-and-hubby.md

+===

- ****** Three Tales: Wifey, Girl And Hubby ****** byNonStopFunGuy© As I stood there, stupidly gazing at Kelli's naked boobs, my wife peeled down my Speedos.
+As I stood there, stupidly gazing at Kelli's naked boobs, my wife peeled down my Speedos.
 It wasn't easy, the fabric was stretched to its limits; but she pulled it around my erection and down my fit ass, and then as she slid it down to my ankles, Kelli got an eyeful of my cock and balls.
 I'm really proud of my penis -- hard, at that moment, it was seven and a half inches long, but extremely thick at the base, with a fat, round cockhead and noticeable, bulging veins running down the shaft.
 My balls were shaved, and they dangled low under my tool, full of cum.

  The big-titted teenager gasped, seeing my adult erection.
 Her big eyes flirted up to catch me staring at her; and she giggled when she saw how enamored each of us was with the other.